y-vasyunin/y-vasyunin/README.md

 ### What I'm Learning Next

-I'm currently focused on deeper integration of AI and Machine Learning into GIS workflows to build more intelligent and predictive spatial analysis systems.
+I'm currently focused on deeper integration of AI and Machine Learning into GIS workflows to build AI-assisted tools for predictive spatial analysis and environmental monitoring.

 ---